The remaining guidelines highlight common problems encountered when converting an application to a full 64-bit program.

 Floating-point parameters work in a similar fashion: some floating-point values passed by value are passed in floating-point registers.

-After code has been made 64-bit safe, review it again to verify that the algorithms and data structures still make sense.
+After your code is safe for the 64-bit environment, review your code again to verify that the algorithms and data structures still make sense.
 The data types are larger, so data structures might use more space.
 The performance of your code might change as well.
-Given these concerns, you might need to adapt your code appropriately.
+Given these concerns, you might need to modify your code appropriately.